guljeny/submodule-version/README.md

 `Submodule version` is a tool to manage git submodules as versioned packages.

-This tool designet to split projects in-to submodules *without npm-packages headache*.
+This tool designed to split projects in-to submodules *without npm-packages headache*.

 With `submodule version` code can be organized like a *single monorepo*, but each submodule can be *easily reused* in another projects like npm-package.